 Confusion with revocable living trusts.
 Some families confuse Miller Trusts with revocable living trusts used for probate avoidance.
 These are completely different instruments.
 A revocable living trust does not qualify under 42 USC 1396p(d)(4)(B) for Medicaid income trust purposes and provides no LTC Medicaid eligibility benefit.

 The remainder beneficiary clause means that any balance left in the Miller Trust at the recipient's death is owed to Ohio Medicaid, up to the total Medicaid benefits paid during the recipient's lifetime.
-This is a federal requirement under 42 USC 1396p(d)(4)(B) and is enforced through specific Ohio procedures.
+This is a federal requirement under 42 USC 1396p(d)(4)(B), carried into Ohio's QIT rule at OAC 5160:1-6-03.2, and enforced through specific Ohio procedures.

 How much is typically left in the trust at death?
 If the trust is operated correctly with monthly zero-out distributions, the balance is usually small (a few hundred dollars or less).
 Larger balances suggest that the trustee was not zeroing out the account, which itself is a compliance issue during the recipient's life.

-Trust remainder vs probate estate recovery.
-The Miller Trust remainder recovery is separate from Ohio's broader probate estate recovery under Ohio Revised Code 5162.21.
-The trust remainder is paid before any other distribution from the trust at death.
-Probate estate recovery, in contrast, targets assets that pass through the probate estate (which can include the home if the recipient retained ownership).
-See /medicaid/ohio/estate-recovery for the full estate recovery picture.
+Trust remainder vs broader estate recovery.
+The Miller Trust remainder recovery is separate from Ohio's broader estate recovery under Ohio Revised Code 5162.21.
+Ohio elects expanded estate recovery: it recovers from both probate and non-probate assets, including property that passes by joint tenancy, survivorship, life estate, or living trust, for recipients age 55 or older and for the permanently institutionalized of any age.
+The trust remainder is paid before any other distribution from the trust at death; the broader recovery, by contrast, reaches assets like the home if the recipient retained ownership.
+See /medicaid/ohio/estate-recovery for the full picture.

 Practical impact.
 For most recipients, the trust remainder recovery is small in absolute dollars because the trust should be operated as a flow-through, not an accumulator.
 The bigger estate recovery exposure is usually the recipient's home, not the trust remainder.